Taniyah-L-Jackson/IO_Page/README.md

 ## IO Page V4

 ## Features:
-* Updated CSS and Bootstrap styles for an updated page design
+* Updated CSS and Bootstrap styles for an new page design
 * Included Javascript for special page effects
 * Added media queries for moblie screen layouts